 In this article, we’ll sum up a few tips to help you bypass geo-IP restriction and location errors from anywhere in the world.

-Geo-blocking is a discriminative system used to limit access to the internet based on geographical location.
-It an old age practice similar to the traditional DVD region codes that prevented region-locked DVD players from playing back DVDs encoded in other markets other than those they were sold.
-Hollywood film distributors employed geo-blocking to segment global markets and allow releasing of movies in different market at different dates and prices.
+Geo-blocking is a system used to limit access to the internet based on geographical location.
+It’s an old-age practice similar to the traditional DVD region codes that prevented region-locked DVD players from playing back DVDs encoded in markets outside of where they were sold.
+Hollywood film distributors employed geo-blocking to segment global markets and allow movie releases in a different market at different dates and prices.

 How to Bypass Geo-Restrictions